-To use Globus services, end users need two X.509 certificates.
-The first one is user certificate, which is issued by a certification authority (CA) and is used to identify users.
-This certificate will typically be valid for a year or more and will be stored in a file in the individual's home directory.
+file in the individual's home directory.
 The second certificate is proxy-certificate, which is to support the temporary delegation of the user's privileges to user grid services.
 Proxy certificates typically have a much shorter lifetime than end-user certificates (usually 12 hours).
 Several ways are provided by Globus Toolkit, which is listed at. http://globus.org/toolkit/docs/latest-stable/security/.

 The GlobusProxy actor uses Globus certificate and key file to create a proxy certificate.

 These files are issued by a trusted Grid authority, called a Certificate Authority (CA) and are stored on your local system (usually as "usercert.pem" and "userkey.pem").
 The GlobusProxy actor references these credentials with its parameters (Figure 7.37) and uses them to create a proxy certificate, which is used by downstream Globus actors.

-2 cert file: /Users/myname/.globus/usercert.pem Bro key file: /Users/myname/.globus/usercert.pem Bro passphrase: class: semanticType00: semanticType11: "password" org.nmiworkflow.GlobusProxy urn:lsid:localhost:onto:1:1#GridFunctionActor urn:lsid:localhost:onto:2:1#GridFunction
+cert file: /Users/myname/.globus/usercert.pem Br owse key file: /Users/myname/.globus/usercert.pem Br owse passphrase: class: "password" org.nmiworkflow.GlobusProxy semanticType00: urn:lsid:localhost:onto:1:1#GridFunctionActor semanticType11: urn:lsid:localhost:onto:2:1#GridFunction